EvanArmstrong10/cs4500-project/eau2/report/doc.md

 ## Use cases
 Since we are in the early stages of development, our use cases are fairly small.
 Right now we can read a data file into a DataFrame and perform an action on that DataFrame.
+We can also create a DataFrame, store it in a single Key/Value pair, perform and action on it and return the same DataFrame by calling the key.
 Data is not yet distributed or duplicated across nodes.

 ## Open questions
 Which features of the Application will be built in to the system versus user built?
 How will data concurrency be ensured across nodes?
+Who has ownership of the DataFrame?
+How do we determine how the DataFrame is chunked into KV pairs?

 ## Status
 At the moment, we have built most of the DataFrame layer.
+We have also created a basic KV Store.
 We are able to read data from a file, build a DataFrame from that file, and perform some small operations on the resulting DataFrame.
+We can take that DataFrame, store it in a Key/Value pair and return it by accessing that pair.

 In terms of upcoming work, we still need to build a functioning network.
-The next step is building the distributed KV Store over that network and integrate it with our DataFrame structures.
+The next step is extending our current KV Store over multiple nodes in our network and integrate it with our DataFrame structures.
 Finally we need to put some work into the connection to the Application layer so the user can easily work with the system.
-We expect these 3 items to take a week each.
+We expect these remaining items to take a week each.
+However, getting our network to be functional might take some extra time.